 But the system as it is currently designed freezes all parameters in the QGIS.INI if only one change is made by a user.
 Any later changes to the default settings in the global_settings are then no longer taken into account, except for the addition of new variables.

-#6 Updated by Alain FERRATON 11 months ago
+#6 Updated by Alain FERRATON almost 5 years ago

 The example I am confronted with is the following: